 Managing Your Project

-There are several features in Flare that can help you better manage your projects, especially if you have a team of content developers.
-This includes ways to analyze your projects to improve them, working with reviews and contributions, connecting your project to a source control provider, and more.
+There are several features in Doc-To-Help that can help you better manage your projects, especially if you have a team of content developers.
+This includes setting up modular projects, providing various project settings, viewing reports, implementing team authoring, and more.

 Here are the primary ways to manage your project: